I am a fully trained BACP Accredited counsellor working in Worcester. My approach is based in the belief that:

 Other training includes:

-- Understanding autistic spectrum condition in males and females
+- Understanding autistic spectrum condition in classic and 'female' presentations

 - Understanding Alcohol and Substance Misuse